Ask any lawyer, “How much does a divorce cost?” and the answer you will inevitably hear is: “It depends!”

 3. Employment Costs

-If you have been out of the workplace for a while you may have to pay to get additional training or education to improve your resume or your skills.
+For example, if you’ve been out of the workplace for a while you may have to pay to get additional training or education to improve your resume or your skills.
 You may need to get a new certification or degree.
-While that can help you earn more money in the long run, it still costs money now.

-Even if you your education and skills don’t need an upgrade, your wardrobe might!
+What’s more, even if your education and skills don’t need an upgrade, your wardrobe might!
 If you want to get a good job, you’ve got to look good at your interview.
 Then, when you’ve gotten the job, you have to look presentable every day when you show up.

 4. Therapy/Counseling